 Simulink Control Design

-This example shows how to automatically tune a PID Controller block using PID Tuner.
+This example shows how to specify the linearization of a Simulink block or subsystem.

 |On this page…|